11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 This estancia offers complete room and board with 4 daily meals: breakfast, lunch, merienda and dinner.
 Dinner consists of a 3-course fixed menu.

 Estancia Don Pedro has a relaxed and family-friendly environment.
-It’s well suited for stays with children as they have farm animals guests can visit and ample room to play and roam.
+It’s well-suited for stays with children as they have farm animals guests can visit and ample room to play and roam.

-Pets are welcome at this estancia though they must be on a leash and accompanied by their owners at all times.
+Pets are welcome at this estancia, though they must be on a leash and accompanied by their owners at all times.
 There are other dogs and farm animals at the estancia, not to mention guests and children, so that’s something to be mindful of.

 “Excellent place, attention and delicious food and super original menu.
 We also really liked the tranquility of the place and the fact that it was more exclusive than other estancias.” – Agustina from Argentina